-Though relatively small in terms of area, Georgia offers a huge variety of scenery and activities, and its mountainous landscape and limited transport infrastructure combine to make getting about more time-consuming than you might imagine.
+Where Europe and Asia grind up against each other, magical Georgia sits on the southern slope of the Great Caucasus mountain range, whose snowcapped peaks run from the Black Sea to the Caspian.
+Though relatively small in terms of area, this nation offers a huge variety of scenery and activities, but with a mountainous landscape and limited transport infrastructure, traveling around is more time-consuming than you might imagine.
 While there’s no need to limit yourself to just one region, you’re best off deciding what kind of trip you want to have, and then choosing a few parts of the country to focus on.

 1. Tbilisi

-Best place for urban pursuits
+Best place for food, drink and nightlife

 2. Batumi